STAT*2040 - Statistics I

 Prerequisite(s): 1 of 4U Calculus and Vectors, Advanced Functions and Calculus, OAC Calculus, MATH*1080

-Restriction(s): This is a Priority Access Course.
-Enrolment may be restricted to particular programs or specializations.
+Restriction(s): STAT*2060, STAT*2080, STAT*2120, STAT*2230.
+This is a Priority Access Course.
+Enrollment may be restricted to particular programs or specializations.
 See department for more information.
+Open Learning program students, please contact the Open Learning program Counsellor at Counsellor@OpenEd.uoguelph.ca.

 |Online Final Exam||30%|